-Complex chemistry interactive features were developed using Adobe Flash and modern web browsers do not support Flash assets.
-Redesigned chemistry interactives needed to be accessible, responsive and integrate into the design of a new Macmillan tech platform.
+Complex Adobe Flash chemistry interactive features would not work once web browsers fully phased out support for Flash.
+Redesigned chemistry interactives needed to be accessible, responsive, and integrate into the design of a new Macmillan tech platform.

-The challenge with redesigning each interactive features was that they were game based or game-like activities that needed to be redesigned to teach the same concepts in a format that is mobile compatible and meets Web Content Accessibility Guidelines (WCAG) AAA accessibility standards.
+Each interactive feature was a game-based or game-like activity that needed to be adapted to be mobile compatible and meet Web Content Accessibility Guidelines (WCAG) AAA accessibility standards.

-Also, these interactive features were embedded into e-learning platform (CMS) that must decide decide how much screen space to give the embedded components or if they should be displayed at all.
+Also, Macmillan's e-learning platform (LMS) needed rules for determining how much screen space to allow these interactive features when embedded into other materials or if they should be displayed at all.

 This legacy interactive(above) had color-contrast issues and insufficient touch target size for controls.

 This interactive (above) uses drag and drop, which is a complex accessibility challenge.